 Evaluated sources of mercury to river sediments using mercury stable isotope techniques in support of an expert witness report.

-Assisted in the preparation of a report regarding the impact of a proposed urban chilled water system which would discharge to a lake with historical mercury contamination.
-Specifically was responsible for the development of a chapter to address the potential chemical changes resulting from the discharge of a variable flow of potable water to one of the tributaries that discharges into the lake and any possible effects of the discharge on remediation efforts.
+Assisted in the preparation of a report regarding the impact of a proposed urban chilled-water system that would discharge to a lake with historical mercury contamination.
+Specifically responsible for the development of a chapter to address the potential chemical changes resulting from the discharge of a variable flow of potable water to one of the tributaries that discharges into the lake and any possible effects of the discharge on remediation efforts.

-Monitored the published literature and summarized new mercury stable isotope studies which were provided as periodic reports to a client considering this technique to study mercury-contaminated sediments.
+Monitored the published literature and summarized new mercury stable isotope studies that were provided as periodic reports to a client considering this technique to study mercury-contaminated sediments.

 Used traditional stable isotopes (carbon, nitrogen) and mercury measurements to analyze the food web associated with a lake with historical mercury contamination.
 In addition to performing the data analysis, worked with the laboratory to acquire the data and validated the results received.